Jan van Kessel the Elder

-Jan van Kessel the Elder or Jan van Kessel (I) (baptized 5 April 1626, Antwerp - 17 April 1679, Antwerp) was a Flemish painter active in Antwerp in the mid-17th century.
+Jan van Kessel the Elder or Jan van Kessel (I) (baptized 5 April 1626 - 17 April 1679) was a Flemish painter active in Antwerp in the mid-17th century.
 A versatile artist, he practiced in many genres including studies of insects, floral still lifes, marines, river landscapes, paradise landscapes, allegorical compositions, scenes with animals and genre scenes.
 A scion of the Brueghel family many of his subjects took inspiration of the work of his grandfather Jan Brueghel the Elder as well as from the earlier generation of Flemish painters such as Daniel Seghers, Joris Hoefnagel and Frans Snyders.
 Van Kessel's works were highly prized by his contemporaries and were collected by skilled artisans, wealthy merchants, nobles and foreign luminaries throughout Europe.

 Life

 Jan van Kessel the Elder was born in Antwerp as the son of Hieronymus van Kessel the Younger and Paschasia Brueghel (the daughter of Jan Brueghel the Elder).
 He was thus Jan Brueghel the Elder's grandson, Pieter Bruegel the Elder's great-grandson and the nephew of Jan Brueghel the Younger.
 His direct ancestors in the van Kessel family line were his grandfather Hieronymus van Kessel the Elder and his father Hieronymus van Kessel the Younger, who were both painters.
 Little is known about the work of these van Kessel ancestors.